slackapi/slack-github-action/README.md

 4. Create additional webhooks from the **Incoming Webhooks** page.
 5. Add the generated incoming webhook URL as [a repository secret][repo-secret] called `SLACK_WEBHOOK_URL`.
-6. [Add this Action as a step][job-step] to your GitHub workflow and set the input payload to send.
+6. [Add this Action as a step][job-step] to your GitHub workflow and set an input payload to send as a message.

 #### Usage